-We obtained groundwater-level data from geotechnical/geologic-hazard investigations and water well logs and incorporated the data into a geotechnical database.
+We obtained groundwater-level data from geotechnical/geologic-hazard investigations and water-well logs and incorporated the data into a geotechnical database.
+The shallow groundwater mapping is based on geologic units using NRCS data and geotechnical data as modifiers.
 The NRCS maps the occurrence of wet or potentially wet soil conditions.
-Wet conditions are defined by the NRCS as soils in which depth to groundwater is less than 60 inches (152 cm), and potentially wet soil conditions are defined as poorly drained, fine-grained soils that may develop shallow groundwater locally when rates of water application exceed the soil's drainage capacity.
-These data provide the base for our shallow-groundwater-potential maps.
-Mapped geologic units were overlain onto the NRCS base and were used as a modifier where necessary, such as in areas of bedrock or geologic units that add conflicting data to the NRCS descriptions at depths greater than 5 feet (1.5 m) below the ground surface.
-We also modified the NRCS units where depth to groundwater was observed to be shallow (less than or equal to 10 feet [3 m]) in geotechnical boreholes and water-well logs.
+Wet conditions are defined by the NRCS as soils in which depth to groundwater is less than 60 inches (152 cm), and potentially wet soil conditions are defined as poorly drained, finegrained soils that may develop shallow groundwater locally when rates of water application exceed the soil's drainage capacity.
+The NRCS and geotechnical data were overlain with the geologic map to determine the shallow groundwater potential of each geologic unit, and the NRCS soil unit boundaries were used to modify the geologic unit where determined necessary.
 To account for temporal and seasonal fluctuations in groundwater, we used the most conservative (shallowest) depth to groundwater reported in an area.

 Our shallow-groundwater-potential map (plate 1) is not intended to provide numerical depths to groundwater, but rather to indicate where shallow groundwater may affect development and contribute to other geologic hazards.
-We classify three shallow-groundwater-potential categories to identify soil and rock units that are either naturally wet or have the potential to develop wet conditions.
-The categories define the conditions under which shallow groundwater may occur, but the categories do not represent relative severity rankings, or actual depth to groundwater.
+We created three shallow-groundwater-potential categories to identify soil and rock units that are either naturally wet or have the potential to develop wet conditions.
+Only two of the shallowgroundwater-potential categories were identified on the Tickville Spring quadrangle; areas of permanent shallow groundwater less than 10 feet below the surface were not identified.
+Local areas of shallow groundwater less than 10 feet below the surface may exist.
+Areas mapped as bedrock are generally not considered to have shallow groundwater; however, some volcanic bedrock units can be highly weathered and contribute to shallow groundwater conditions.
+The categories define the conditions under which shallow groundwater may occur, but the categories do not represent relative severity rankings or actual depth to groundwater.